Our modern world is dominated by noise, external and internal noise that damages our brain function and our spiritual life.

 Most of us aren’t called to the contemplative life.

-But good news!
-Through specific practices of silence, you can throw off the dictatorship of noise.
+But, through specific practices of silence, we can each work to reject the dictatorship of noise.

 1. Seek God in silent prayer.